 How to Keep Treatment Affordable

 Whether you have a high risk of developing CVD or you are already suffering from the condition, there are ways to make the cost more manageable.
-First, individuals who are at a heightened risk of getting CVD should consider getting a good health insurance policy.
+First, individuals who are at a heightened risk of getting CVD should consider getting a good health insurance policy that will be able to cover costly hospital bills.
+For instance, Great Eastern's GREAT SupremeHealth plans are some of the most competitively priced Integrated Shield Plans, but they offer the highest annual limits on the market of up to S$1.5 million.
 Those who want even further protection can even consider a critical illness insurance policy.
 This type of policy provides a lump sum of cash in the event you suffer from a critical illness, including a heart attack or stroke.
 Both types of policies should be purchased before you are diagnosed with any CVD condition, as these conditions are typically considered to be chronic and pre-existing.
 This means you may either not receive coverage for these issues or you will have to pay much higher premiums.

 If you already have heart disease, then your aim should be to reduce the cost of treatment.
 This can include looking for cheaper alternatives for your medication, shopping around for cheaper hospitals and clinics and looking for government subsidies.
 For instance, generic hypertension medication can cost 75% less than branded options, but will still provide the same health benefits.
 Furthermore, you can also research which hospital has better rates.
 While you obviously want to get treatment at the best possible facility during emergencies, finding an affordable option may be worth considering for routine treatment.
 For instance, data from the Ministry of Health shows that the median bill for angina (chest pain) admission at a Changi General Hospital B2 Ward is 36% cheaper than at the National Heart Centre, despite similar length of stay and admission volume.
 Lastly, if you can't afford payments at all, you can consider discussing payment options with your hospital, applying for the Community Health Assist Scheme or Medifund.